My husband is very particular about words and phrases.

 It’s about the limitations I put around myself and which ultimately blind me to God’s limitlessness, when I am not talking, thinking and acting as He wants me to.

-Here’s a few words and phrases that you and I can work on eliminating from our marriage vocabulary in 2014.
+Here’s a few words and phrases that you and I can work on eliminating from our marriage vocabulary.

 1. “You always..”